hazeluwuz/hazeluwuz/README.md

 ### Hi!
 My name is Hazel and I'm a full stack software engineer dedicated to learning and improvement.
 I discovered my love for programming when I taught myself Python in high school after wanting to create a Discord Bot!
 I've since made the leap to turn my passion into a career by attending a coding bootcamp.
-I'm a graduate from App Academy where I learned various technologies and skills.
+I'm a graduate from App Academy where I learned various technologies and skills, some of which are listed below!
+When I'm not coding, I love playing music and gaming!
+I'm open to any and all work opportunites so please don't hesitate to reach out!
 <br>

 ## Technologies Learned